Sarah Key, expert in spinal health and author of ‘The Body in Action’ explains what causes upper back pain when breathing and what you can do

 Upper chest pain with breathing is usually related to rib dysfunction

 Upper back pain when breathing is usually related to a sprained rib where it keys into the side of the spine.
-Equally as common is a sharp rib pain when breathing at the front of the chest, although if it's on the left side, it could be heart trouble (particularly if it flows down the left arm).
-If a cardiac assessment is all clear, pain at the front of the chest is likely to be caused by strain where a rib joins the breastbone, or sternum.
-(The medical name for this is costochondritis.)
+Equally as common is a pain at the front of the chest on taking a deep breath, more likely to come from a strained rib-to-breastbone junction.
+This is known as costochondritis.

-The ribcage is like a large-scale collapsible chicken carcass.
-It's designed to move with respiration, the ribs rising and lowering with each breath, thus increasing the capacity of the chest cavity while reducing its pressure.
-Each rib moves like a bucket handle; lifting up off the rim as we inhale and settling down again on the rim as we breathe out.
+Each rib moves like a bucket handle, lifting up off the rim as we inhale and settling down again on the bucket as we exhale.
 All the ribs do this in unison as the lungs inside inflate with air and empty again.
-Each rib must be fully mobile and springy so that the lung tissue under doesn't fail to fill ~ or worse, start to collapse.
-Optimal breathing means optimal gaseous exchange.
-This in turn means optimal cerebral function, optimal health and fitness, and optimal wellbeing.
+Each rib must be fully mobile and springy so that breathing can go on unhindered while the rest of the body goes about its business and the natural contortions of everyday spinal movement.

 The ribs rise and lower like bucket hands as we breathe